cancerberoSgx/mirada/doxygen2typescript/README.md

 ```

 ## TODO (priority)
+- [ ] integrates with mirada
+- [ ] build the whole workflow: git clone, python --build-docs, node test so we verify the typings generation works mechanically
 - [ ] class inheritancegraph - Mat_ extends Mat_
 - [ ] index.ts that expose the real objects with correct types.
 (1)
 - [x] multiple files input and output